oxheadalpha/tezos-k8s/docs/Private-Chain.md

 ## Adding nodes within the cluster

 You can spin up a number of regular peer nodes that don't bake in your cluster by passing `--number-of-nodes N` to `mkchain`.
-Pass this along with your previously used flags (`--zerotier-network` and `--zerotier-token`).
 You can use this to both scale up and down.

 Or if you previously spun up the chain using `mkchain`, you may adjust your setup to an arbitrary number of nodes by updating the "nodes"